Skip to content

 Data analytics and machine learning methods applied to materials science and condensed matter physics, specialising in complex oxides and the use of imaging and spectroscopic techniques to study systems at the mesoscopic and atomic level.

-Anatole von Lilienfeld, University of Toronto, Canada and TU Berlin, Germany
+Anatole von Lilienfeld, University of Toronto, Canada

 First principles-based sampling of chemical compound space using quantum mechanics, supercomputers, Big Data, and machine learning.
 Pseudopotentials, van der Waals forces, density functional theory, molecular dynamics, and nuclear quantum effects.